-Although Charlemagne had created the beginning of an administration in Saxony and had delegated his authority to several trustworthy Saxon Counts, the Pagan leader, Widukind, had initiated a revolt that was undermining the entire civilizing process to the point where Charlemagne found himself before a veritable insurrection that was putting in jeopardy the entire Christian mission inside of Saxony.
+Although Charlemagne had created the beginning of an administration in Saxony and had delegated his authority to several trustworthy Saxon county leaders, the Pagan leader, Widukind, had initiated a revolt that was undermining the entire civilizing process to the point where Charlemagne found himself before a veritable insurrection that was putting in jeopardy the entire Christian mission inside of Saxony.
 Churches were being burnt to the ground and priests were being chased out of Saxony.
-The population that had agreed to be baptized a few years before began to revert back to their former pagan practices.
+The population that had agreed to be baptized a few years before began to revert to their former pagan practices.

-Confronted with that horrifying situation, Charlemagne had to act quickly, decisively.
-He was more and more convinced that he could not win over the souls of the vanquished populations simply by their accepting baptism, or worse, by having baptism imposed on them by force.
-He had to create a circumstance in which, the oath that the Saxons had pledged to the King and to Christ had to be respected and that anyone who broke that sworn oath was to be punished by death as the most outraged crime of infidelity that could be committed.
-But, why was Charlemagne so ruthless?

-Charlemagne realized that this was not merely a question of his prestige, but that the entire process of civilization was hanging in the balance.
+Confronted with that horrifying situation, Charlemagne had to act quickly and decisively.
+He was more and more convinced that he could not win over the souls of vanquished populations simply by their accepting baptism, or worse, by having baptism imposed on them by force.
+He realized that this was not a question of his prestige, but that the process of civilization was hanging in the balance.
 The issue was not revenge or even a question of ordinary warfare.
 The Saxons had started a mutiny against the principle of truthfulness, against the human mind itself.
 So, Charlemagne had to wage his war on a higher terrain, the terrain of epistemological warfare.
-The objective was to create a circumstance whereby people could make the difference between living by truth and living by lie.
-In other words, Charlemagne had to establish that to be Franc meant to be truthful, and that this had to become the law of the land, and no one had the right to betray that law under penalty of death, be they Christians, Pagans, or anything else for that matter.
+The objective was to create a circumstance whereby people could make the difference between living by truth and living by lies.
+In other words, Charlemagne had to establish that to be Franc meant to be truthful, and that this had to become the law of the land, and no one had the right to betray that law under penalty of death, be they Christians, Pagans, or anything else.

-So, although the season was well advanced, Charlemagne called upon his Christian Saxon leaders to form a new military expedition, and he travelled to the heart of Saxony at the confluent of the Weser and Aller Rivers, just south of where Bremen is located today, and there, he summoned the Saxon Leaders to come to him and to identify by name all of those who were responsible for the revolt and who had participated in the mutiny.
-It was learned that the leading organizer of the revolt, Widukind, had fled to Denmark, but, 4,500 mutineers were identified, assembled, brought to Verden, and executed for treason against the King.
+So, although the season was well advanced, Charlemagne called upon his Christian Saxon leaders to form a new military expedition.
+He travelled to the heart of Saxony at the confluent of the Weser and Aller Rivers, just south of where Bremen is located today, and there, he summoned the Saxon Leaders to come to him and to identify by name all of those who were responsible for the revolt and who had participated in the mutiny.
+It was learned that the leading organizer of the revolt, Widukind, had fled to Denmark, but, 4,500 other mutineers were identified, assembled, brought to Verden, and executed for treason against the King.
 Such was Charlemagne's ruthless justice.
 As Kleinclausz reported: